Tout: Types

-In London, the term "taxi touts" refers to a kind of illegal taxicab operation which involves taxi drivers (or their operator) attracting potential passengers by illegal means—for instance, calling out travellers, or fetching them and their luggage, while parked in an area where taxi drivers must wait in their vehicle.
+In London, the term "taxi touts" refers to a kind of illegal taxi operation which involves taxi drivers (or their operator) attracting potential passengers by illegal means—for instance, calling out travellers, or fetching them and their luggage, while parked in an area where taxi drivers must wait in their vehicle.
 They may charge exorbitant fees upon arrival, possibly using threats to ensure payment.

 "Ticket tout" is a British term for a scalper, someone who engages in ticket resale for more than the face value of the ticket.
 In recent years some British ticket touts have moved into Internet ticket fraud.

 In the sports betting world, a tout is someone who sells picks of winners against the spread and the over/under.
 Most touts are scam artists and most don't have a long term winning record.

 A "shop tout" is someone who is engaged by a shop to loiter outside their office, sometimes outside the building, or outside their competitors' shop.
 The tout then promotes the services to a passer-by and then escorts the person back to the shop, where they are paid a commission for each person that is brought back.
-The practice of touts working on the street to attract customers to night clubs and bars is very common in the entertainment tourist areas of Japan, particularly those of Roppongi and Kabukicho, Turkey and Spain.
+The practice of touts working on the street to attract customers to night clubs and bars is very common in the entertainment tourist areas of Japan (particularly those of Roppongi and Kabukicho), Hungary, Turkey, Serbia, and Spain.